opsd-io/terraform-module-template/.github/ISSUE_TEMPLATE.md

 ## What is required to submit a ticket?

-To help us diagnose the problem, please provide additional information.
+To help us diagnose the problem, please provide additional information like:

 ### Actual behavior